 Income Deferrals and Roth IRAs

 Although less of a strategy during employment, managing your taxable income throughout your retirement by the expedient recognition of capital gains and employment of Roth IRAs can limit income taxes by keeping below certain marginal tax thresholds.
 Unlike with traditional IRAs, the withdrawals from Roth IRAs are tax-free and can be delayed.
-The beneficiary can also limit withdrawals across their own lifetime making it a valuable estate asset.
-Lastly, an investor has the ability to reverse a contribution to a Roth IRA which can be valuable should the investment go down in value over the course of the taxable year.
+The beneficiary can also limit withdrawals for up to 10 years making it a valuable estate asset.